![]() |

 The 'roving' wool is a versatile fiber that is creatively used in various methods and purposes.
 Wet felted roving wool can be made into useful textiles for warm clothing, and shoes, and was historically invented to make Mongolian fabric for dwellings, etc.

-Roving wool can be useful to decorate surfaces like 'wool paint' with either wet felting or needle felting techniques.
+Roving wool can be used to decorate surfaces, similar to 'wool paint', with either wet felting or needle felting techniques.
 I also have enjoyed the process of using roving wool-like clay to be molded into 3D sculptures & vessels.

 Read more about how I have used various felting methods.